 95 Herculis is a variable and double giant star in the constellation of Hercules.

 95 Herculis visual magnitude is 4.96.
-Because of its moderate brightness, 95 Herculis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 95 Herculis should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of 95 Herculis

 95 Herculis is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 95 Herculis are provided in the following table:

 The simplified sky map below shows the position of 95 Herculis in the sky: